 I have made only minor changes to the text.
-I have moved the discussion of the book of Jonah from chapter 26 (the Hebrew Short Story) to chapter 20 (Postexilic Prophecy).
-I have separated out introductory comments on the Deuteronomistic History, Prophecy and the Writings.
-I have revised my analysis of the flood in chapter 2.
+I have moved the discussion of the Book of Jonah from chapter 26 (Hebrew short stories) to chapter 20 (Minor Prophets).
+I have separated out introductory comments on the Deuteronomistic History, the Prophets, and the Writings.
+I have revised my analysis of the Flood in chapter 2.
 Numerous smaller changes are scattered throughout the book.